Topics Map > IT Operations > Service Desk

 - 2 GB storage per user, saved files available to you in future sessions (automatic increases up to 10GB in 2 GB increments, updated daily based on usage)

-- Available via Secure FTP, such as WinSCP on Windows or Fetch on a Mac, hostname: vclfs.eng.umd.edu Use SFTP setting or specify port 22
+- Available via Secure FTP, such as WinSCP on Windows or Cyberduck on a Mac (click the link under "Download" for the free version of Cyberduck), hostname: vclfs.eng.umd.edu Use SFTP setting or specify port 22

-- May have better performance with applications that use a lot of disk I/O
+- Significantly better performance with applications that use a lot of disk I/O

 - Alternative if you are having an issue saving locally, or some applications which have issues saving locally such as Cadence